 - Injecting or smoking: effects happen almost instantly, but the high wears off quickly.

 Once consumed, it takes about 90 minutes for the cocaine absorbed into the bloodstream to exit the body.
-However, when used in large amounts over a long period of time, the drug will build up in body, making it possible for certain drug tests to positively detect it.
+However, when used in large amounts over a long period of time, the drug will build up in the body, making it possible for certain drug tests to positively detect it.
 Cocaine can be found in the system anywhere from two to 14 days.
 Detection in drug tests include:

 - Urine: detection up to 14 days after the last use – most common testing method